novoni01/credit-risk-assessment/README.txt

     The notebook is used to sketch out ideas, see what works and what doesn't.
 All finalized code will be put in the cra_functions.py module for easy imports.
 This way all the code can be imported into other files and ran with ease.

-data_ingestion_kaggle.py
+working_module.ipynb
+    Notebook used to test the finalized versions of the functions in each module.
+Easy access to cleaned datasets for database and ML training.

+data_ingestion_kaggle.py (Specific functions for Kaggle data)
     Module containing finalized functions to bring our project to life.
+Each project has a short description with how it works and the parameters required.

+data_ingestion_hdma.py (Specific functions for HDMA data)
-Each project has a short description with how it works and the parameters required
+    Module containing finalized functions to bring our project to life.
+Each project has a short description with how it works and the parameters required.